top of page

 Concernin Music film, malian albino singer and songwriter SALIF KEITA, nicknamed "The Golden Voice of Africa", worked on different soundtracks as on YEELEN malian film : Jury Prize at the 1987 Cannes Film Festival.
 A four-time Grammy Award nominee, Salif Keïta has collaborated with major international artists, including Carlos Santana, Cesária Évora, and Peter Gabriel.
 He blends his voice with diverse styles while promoting musical heritage of Mali on international stage :

 To conclude this review, remind us ANGELIQUE KIDJO, a Beninese singer, songwriter, actress, 5 Grammy awards winner.
 She is now considered one of the greatest contemporary African artists, often referred to as the "Queen of Afrobeat", an icon of world music.
-Angélique Kidjo's music has been used extensively in the film world, ranging from popular Hollywood films to an independent Italian film of Nanni Moretti awarded by 1994 Cannes film festival.
+Angélique Kidjo's music has been used extensively in the film world, ranging from popular Hollywood films to an independent Italian film of NANNI MORETTI awarded by 1994 Cannes film festival.
 Italian Filmmaker Golden Palm winner in 2001 :

 GYPSY